namfal/react-repositories/README.md

-# Getting Started with Create React App
+# Sample Project with Create React App

+This is a simple React Application that renders list of react repositories in a table using GitHub's GraphQL api.
+You will need to use your own access token (you can place it in a .env file).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).